-Upon receipt of a timely request, the Board of Selectmen shall convene a public hearing, which may include an examination of any complainant or Responsible Party, under oath, to determine whether conditions under this Bylaw exist.
-Based on the evidence and testimony presented at said public hearing, the Board of Selectmen may affirm the Enforcement Authority's Order, reverse and nullify the Order, or issue any such Order as it deems necessary to ensure the protection of public safety and/or eliminate blighted or unsafe conditions.
-The determination of the Board of Selectmen after a hearing shall be final.
+Upon receipt of a timely request, the Select Board shall convene a public hearing, which may include an examination of any complainant or Responsible Party, under oath, to determine whether conditions under this Bylaw exist.
+Based on the evidence and testimony presented at said public hearing, the Select Board may affirm the Enforcement Authority's Order, reverse and nullify the Order, or issue any such Order as it deems necessary to ensure the protection of public safety and/or eliminate blighted or unsafe conditions.
+The determination of the Select Board after a hearing shall be final.

-Fines for non-compliance with the Enforcement Authority's or Board of Selectmen's Order shall be enforceable through the non-criminal disposition procedure, pursuant to M.G.L.
+Fines for non-compliance with the Enforcement Authority's or Select Board's Order shall be enforceable through the non-criminal disposition procedure, pursuant to M.G.L.
 Chapter 40, Section 21D, and Article XII of the Town's Bylaws; and/or G.L. c.
 40U and Article XXIV of the Town's General Bylaws in the following amounts: